gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/modelhub-basics.rst

 All results from the model hub are in the form of a Bach :doc:`DataFrame
 <../bach/api-reference/DataFrame/index>` or :doc:`Series <../bach/api-reference/Series/index>`.
 This makes
 the open model hub and Bach work seamlessly together.

 .. doctest:: modelhub
 	:skipif: engine is None

-	>>> # We'll do a lot of operations on the data in the df DataFrame.
-To make this easier for the
-	>>> # BigQuery, we tell Bach to materialize the current DataFrame as temporary table.
-	>>> # This statement has no direct effect, but any invocation of head() on the DataFrame later
-	>>> # on will consist of two queries: one to create a temporary table with the current state of the
-	>>> # DataFrame, and one that queries that table and does subsequent operations.
-	>>> if is_bigquery(df.engine):
-	...     df = df.materialize(materialization='temp_table')

-.. doctest:: modelhub
-	:skipif: engine is None